aws-samples/aws-modern-application-workshop/module-1/README.md

 * AWS Cloud9
 * Amazon Simple Storage Service (S3)

 In this module, follow the instructions to create your cloud-based IDE on AWS Cloud9 and deploy the first version of the static Mythical Mysfits website.
-Amazon S3 is a highly durable, highly available, and inexpensive object storage service that can serve stored objects directly via HTTP.
+The content will be served from Amazon CloudFront content delivery service, with the source stored in Amazon S3.
+This combination allows highly scalable and secure serving in CloudFront, while S3 storage provides a highly durable, highly available, and inexpensive object storage service.
 This makes it wonderfully useful for serving static web content (html, js, css, media content, etc.) directly to web browsers for sites on the Internet.
-We will utilize S3 to host the content for our Mythical Mysfits website.

 ### Getting Started